i am wordless for once. not sure why. sorry guys.

 Andy (or Marni): Where are the children?

-watching a Hell's Kitchen marathon in the living room a few hours ago.
+Me: Not sure.
+They both were watching a Hell's Kitchen marathon in the living room a few hours ago.

-Andy (or Marni): Oh. whe
+Andy (or Marni): Oh. where's Sadie?

 Me: She's been hiding in the bathtub since May.

-Andy (or Marni): Are you going to get up
+Andy (or Marni): Are you going to get up?

 Me: Umm, nope.
 I'm good here.